hamo050/new/README.md

 # new
-hello dear ! how are you ?
+hello dear ! how are you mom ?